 By using RightMessage, you’re able to personalize literally any copy or content on your website.
 All through your web browser, and with no coding required.

 We’re really proud of the visual builder that we’ve created.
-It’s a super easy way of wiring up different pitches without needing to create a bunch of forms, each with their own form rules, and mentally trying to piece together what shows up when.
+It’s a super easy way of wiring up different offers and pitches without needing to create a bunch of forms, each with their own form rules, and mentally trying to piece together what shows up when.

 We owe a debt of gratitude to great software like Sumo, OptinMonster, Thrive, and the dozens (if not hundreds) of spin-offs that have emerged over the years.